Zacks Investment Research Downgrades Spruce Biosciences (NASDAQ:SPRB) to Hold

-Spruce Biosciences (NASDAQ:SPRB) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report issued on Saturday, Zacks.com reports.
+Spruce Biosciences (NASDAQ:SPRB) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Saturday, Zacks.com reports.

 According to Zacks, “Spruce Biosciences Inc. is a biopharmaceutical company.
 It focuses on developing and commercializing novel therapies for rare endocrine disorders.
 The company develops tildacerfont, an non-steroidal therapy which are in clinical stage.
 Spruce Biosciences Inc. is based in Daly City, California. “

-Other equities analysts have also issued research reports about the company.
-Cowen lowered Spruce Biosciences from an “outperform” rating to a “market perform” rating in a research note on Tuesday, November 23rd.
-SVB Leerink downgraded Spruce Biosciences from an “outperform” rating to a “market perform” rating and dropped their target price for the stock from $35.00 to $5.00 in a research report on Tuesday, November 16th.
-Credit Suisse Group dropped their target price on Spruce Biosciences from $26.00 to $6.00 and set an “outperform” rating for the company in a research report on Tuesday, November 16th.
-Finally, HC Wainwright dropped their price objective on Spruce Biosciences from $30.00 to $20.00 and set a “buy” rating for the company in a report on Tuesday, November 16th.
-Three research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $8.50.
+SPRB has been the topic of a number of other reports.
+SVB Leerink cut shares of Spruce Biosciences from an “outperform” rating to a “market perform” rating and lowered their price target for the company from $35.00 to $5.00 in a report on Tuesday, November 16th.
+Benchmark started coverage on shares of Spruce Biosciences in a research report on Friday.
+They issued a “speculative buy” rating and a $7.00 price objective for the company.
+Cowen lowered shares of Spruce Biosciences from an “outperform” rating to a “market perform” rating in a research report on Tuesday, November 23rd.
+Credit Suisse Group decreased their price objective on shares of Spruce Biosciences from $26.00 to $6.00 and set an “outperform” rating for the company in a research report on Tuesday, November 16th.
+Finally, HC Wainwright decreased their price objective on shares of Spruce Biosciences from $30.00 to $20.00 and set a “buy” rating for the company in a research report on Tuesday, November 16th.
+Three equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of $8.10.

-Spruce Biosciences (NASDAQ:SPRB) last announced its quarterly earnings results on Monday, November 15th.
-The company reported ($0.49) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.57) by $0.08.
-Equities analysts forecast that Spruce Biosciences will post -2.15 earnings per share for the current fiscal year.
+Spruce Biosciences (NASDAQ:SPRB) last released its quarterly earnings results on Monday, November 15th.
+The company reported ($0.49) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.57) by $0.08.
+On average, research analysts forecast that Spruce Biosciences will post -1.97 EPS for the current year.

-Several hedge funds and other institutional investors have recently made changes to their positions in SPRB.
-Two Sigma Advisers LP bought a new position in shares of Spruce Biosciences in the 3rd quarter valued at $115,000.
-Two Sigma Investments LP boosted its holdings in shares of Spruce Biosciences by 145.4% during the 3rd quarter.
-Two Sigma Investments LP now owns 29,392 shares of the company’s stock valued at $177,000 after acquiring an additional 17,417 shares in the last quarter.
-Millennium Management LLC lifted its holdings in Spruce Biosciences by 124.3% during the 3rd quarter.
-Millennium Management LLC now owns 38,622 shares of the company’s stock worth $232,000 after buying an additional 21,406 shares during the period.
+A number of institutional investors and hedge funds have recently bought and sold shares of SPRB.
+Sands Capital Ventures LLC purchased a new position in Spruce Biosciences during the 3rd quarter worth approximately $4,730,000.
+Vanguard Group Inc. raised its position in Spruce Biosciences by 96.0% during the 2nd quarter.
+Vanguard Group Inc. now owns 369,520 shares of the company’s stock worth $4,142,000 after buying an additional 181,003 shares during the last quarter.
 Deerfield Management Company L.P.
-Series C lifted its holdings in Spruce Biosciences by 7.5% during the 3rd quarter.
+Series C raised its position in Spruce Biosciences by 7.5% during the 3rd quarter.
 Deerfield Management Company L.P.
-Series C now owns 2,200,000 shares of the company’s stock worth $13,222,000 after buying an additional 153,042 shares during the period.
-Finally, Rock Springs Capital Management LP lifted its holdings in Spruce Biosciences by 0.8% during the 3rd quarter.
-Rock Springs Capital Management LP now owns 1,617,601 shares of the company’s stock worth $9,722,000 after buying an additional 12,600 shares during the period.
-Institutional investors own 93.65% of the company’s stock.
+Series C now owns 2,200,000 shares of the company’s stock worth $13,222,000 after buying an additional 153,042 shares during the last quarter.
+Caas Capital Management LP purchased a new position in Spruce Biosciences during the 2nd quarter worth approximately $1,036,000.
+Finally, Morgan Stanley raised its position in Spruce Biosciences by 257.5% during the 2nd quarter.
+Morgan Stanley now owns 122,590 shares of the company’s stock worth $1,375,000 after buying an additional 88,298 shares during the last quarter.
+93.65% of the stock is owned by institutional investors.

 Spruce Biosciences Company Profile